Tautological Tuning of the Kostant-Souriau Quantization Map with Differential Geometric Structures: Introduction

-However, both programs must contend with a basic problem in quantization: the theorems of Groenewald \cite{groenewold1946principles} and Van Hove \cite{van1951problem} (among others; see, for example, \cite{gotay1996obstruction}) make it clear that no quantization map can satisfy all the requirements one might reasonably hope to impose upon it for all possible functions on phase space.
-The goal of this paper is to introduce an approach to quantization that starts from the same point as geometric quantization but proceeds in a rather different manner, using only standard symplectic and differential geometric structures of the base and phase space manifolds to produce the quantization map.
+The goal of this paper is to introduce a geometric approach to quantization that reproduces the results of canonical quantization\footnote{Or, in the case of quadratic Hamiltonians, the correct extension of canonical quantization to curved spaces.} in a coordinate-independent manner using only standard symplectic and Riemannian structures of the base and phase space manifolds.
 In light of the Groenewald-Van Hove theorems, no effort is made to make sure that the quantization map ``works" for all possible functions on phase space.
-Instead, this approach assumes that the map only needs to quantize a tiny handful of important phase space functions.
-More will be said about the merits and demerits of this approach in the conclusion.
+Instead, this approach assumes that the map only needs to quantize a tiny handful of important phase space functions to be judged physically successful.
+I take it that the ``natural" phase space functions to consider in the non-relativistic case are the position coordinate functions and the infinitesimal generators of spacetime translations, namely the Hamiltonian and momentum functions.
+In the especially important case of three-dimensions, one can reasonably argue that the angular momentum functions should be included as well.
+(See, for instance, the classical text \cite{abraham1978foundations} for a more thorough account of how and why these are appropriate phase space functions to consider.)

+Admittedly, it would be better to have a rigorous way of defining which functions are necessary to quantize rather than to say that they should be ``physically important."
+But my hope is that this work will provide an interesting alternative approach to the quantization of particle systems that will appeal to researchers regardless of their personal preferences with regard to which phase space functions should be regarded as ``physically important."